 Taking a picture from the first perspective you understand does not always create the best picture.
 This is another common mistake made by beginners photographers.

-To wander a little here and there.
-Turn your camera aside.
-More or less inclined.
-As you do so, pay attention to the relationship of the elements in your composition.
-Most of the times, too little change in your camera angle will lead to a more striking image.
+to wander a little here and there.
+Turn your camera aside. more or less inclined.
+As you do so, pay attention to the relationship between the elements in your composition.
+Most of the time, too little change in your camera angle will lead to a more striking image.

 Always consider taking a vertical and horizontal view with your camera.
-When you can fit everything you want, use a Dutch bent.
-Turn your camera into an off-kilter angle to create more room for your subject works well.
+When you can fit everything you want, use a Dutch oven.
+Turn your camera to an off-kilter angle to give your subject more room to work.

 5. Not giving people enough direction

-How often do you avoid directing people and give them strange postures?
-These are common mistakes that beginners photographers often make.
+How often do you avoid directing people and giving them strange postures?
+These are common mistakes that beginning photographers often make.

 Communicate well with the people you want to photograph.
 Talk to them about what you are doing and how you would like to see them in the photo.
 Start with some easy, relaxed postures so that they are more confident with you.